GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO re-read Wesser's PM
 TODO fix AND OR NOT defect?
-TODO list of special command names (user cannot write these)
+TODO list of special command names (user cannot write these) TODO creating packages and such are declarations too (not only var decls) TODO correctly specify that a[1] = a[1]abc + 2 is not the same as a[1] = a[1] + 2 TODO unclosed nested comments is a error
+TODO talk about repetion of filenames and using in different script types TODO gxtsema gxt key length <8
+TODO gxtsema filename (excluding extension must be) <16 TODO label name <=38

 Arachniography
 --------------------